uhppoted/uhppoted-mqtt/documentation/greengrass/discovery.md

 # Greengrass Discovery

-Enabling the Greengrass _IP Detector_ components allows the _uhppoted-mqtt_ broker certificates and endpoints to be retrieved from AWS rather than configured manually.
+Enabling the Greengrass _IP Detector_ component allows the _uhppoted-mqtt_ broker certificates and endpoints to be retrieved from AWS rather than configured manually.
 Tim Irwin has kindly provided a [script](uhppoted-setup.sh) that does this (and a whole lot more) - the write up below describes what is involved.

-Please note that - as per the AWS [Use IP detector to automatically manage endpoints](https://docs.aws.amazon.com/greengrass/v2/developerguide/manage-core-device-endpoints.html#use-ip-detector) documentation, _IP Detector_ is not suitable for 'complex' network topologies.
+Please note that - as per the AWS [Use IP detector to automatically manage endpoints](https://docs.aws.amazon.com/greengrass/v2/developerguide/manage-core-device-endpoints.html#use-ip-detector) documentation - _IP Detector_ is not suitable for 'complex' network topologies.
+For _uhppoted-mqtt_ on the same LAN or host as the `core` device however, it works just fine.

 ## Enable IP Detector